pandey-ankit/helidon-oci-devops/intro/intro.md

 In this workshop, you will:

 * Create a compartment, dynamic group and policies
-* Create a DevOps project and related resources using terraform
+* Create a DevOps project and related resources using Terraform
-* Build and deploy Helidon MP application to Compute Instance using OCI DevOps
+* Build and deploy Helidon MP application to Compute Instances using OCI DevOps
 * Show OCI Monitoring SDK integration
-* Validate OCI Logging SDK integration to push message to Logging service
+* Validate OCI Logging SDK integration to push messages to Logging service
 * Simulate a patching scenario
 * Add Object storage access from the Helidon MP application